mauuroo/Spydio/readme.md

 2. **Monitor**:
    - Select the monitor where you will play multimedia content.
    - Assign the monitor Spydio will monitor to analyze playback data.
+   - **To change the monitor**, you must first stop the program using the "Stop" button and then restart it after selecting the new monitor

 3. **Playback Style**:
    - **Select Playlist**: Requires a playlist URL to play specific playlists.